junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 They further studied the accuray of choosing the best prompt.
-The results were not different and they faced the same fate and number of times models chose the best was significantly low.
+The results were not different and they faced the same fate and number of times models chose the best prompt was significantly low.

 **What does this mean?** First, we should not expect to always get the best prompt or even a prompt that is close to its performance.
 Second, these results suggest that previous studies may have overestimated the performance of few-shot learning.